-Europe’s biggest street festival, Notting Hill Carnival 2016 is a vivid spectacle representing London's multicultural past and present.
-This August bank holiday, don’t go anywhere without reading our guide, which includes invaluable Notting Hill Carnival information, route details and tips on having fun and staying safe.
-And for all the key info you need for the big day, take a look below.
+Notting Hill Carnival, Europe’s biggest street festival, is a vivid spectacle representing London's multicultural past and present.
+It's also a vital date in any party-lover's diary.
+But this August bank holiday, don’t go anywhere without reading our guide, which includes invaluable information about Notting Hill Carnival 2016.
+Looking for route details and tips on having fun, while staying safe?
+You've come to the right place.
+And for all the essential details you need for the big weekend, have a glancse at these FAQs below:

 Where does Notting Hill Carnival take place?